Space discoveries that will blow your mind

 First photograph of a black hole

 The first piece of direct visual evidence of a black hole was shared with the world on April 10, 2019.
 Until this point, many believed black holes were “unseeable.”
 A team of more than 200 researchers created a virtual Earth-sized telescope by coordinating a global network of telescopes to capture the picture of a supermassive black hole at the center of the Messier 87 (also known as M87) galaxy, which is more than 55 million light-years away from Earth.
-Katie Bouman, a 29-year-old computer scientist, is credited for leading the creation of the algorithm that made this technology possible.
+Katie Bouman, then a 29-year-old computer scientist, is credited for leading the creation of the algorithm that made this technology possible.

 You may also like: The best streaming services for sports in 2021